MichaelChestnut/FermenTech/README.md

 - Save the JSON keyfile to your computer and rename as FermentechKey.JSON
 - Copy the keyfile to the raspberry pi into the same directory as the executable code
+- Update spreadsheet ID on line 44 of Measure.py
 - Done!